grype/SwiftBeacon/README.md

 Beacon distinguishes itself from conventional logging systems by working with arbitrary values, not just strings, and doing away with severity levels in favor of type-based filtering.

-This framework provides all the essentials for logging any value to the  console, files and remote services.
+This framework provides all the essentials for logging any type of value to the console, a file or a remote service.
 It also provides a broader support for buffered and stream-based logging, making it easy to implement custom logging facilities.

 For more information: